NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/adding-controller.md

 [!code-csharp[Main](start-mvc/sample/src/MvcMovie/Controllers/HelloWorldController.cs?name=snippet_2)]

+> [!NOTE]
-Note: The code above uses `HtmlEncoder.Default.Encode` to protect the app from malicious input (namely JavaScript).
+> The code above uses `HtmlEncoder.Default.Encode` to protect the app from malicious input (namely JavaScript).
 It also uses [Interpolated Strings](https://msdn.microsoft.com/en-us/library/dn961160.aspx).

+> [!NOTE]
-Note: In Visual Studio 2015, when you are running in IIS Express without debugging (Ctl+F5), you don't need to build the app after changing the code.
+> In Visual Studio 2015, when you are running in IIS Express without debugging (Ctl+F5), you don't need to build the app after changing the code.
 Just save the file, refresh your browser and you can see the changes.

 Run your app and browse to: